How to Set Up Routes in SynkedUP

 Active

-• On-Demand Routes: Makes the route available to schedule when needed.
+On-Demand Routes: Makes the route available to schedule when needed (it appears in the route picker and Map View).

-• Planned Routes: Places all future occurrences directly on the calendar.
+Planned Routes: Places all scheduled future occurrences on the calendar automatically.

 4. Create a New Route